 - 10:15 – Arrive Miyajima Island

-The above route uses Japan Rail operated trains and ferries which mean that if you have a JR Pass, your entire journey is covered with it.
+The above route uses Japan Rail operated trains and ferries.
+That means if you have a JR Pass, your entire journey is covered with it.
 There is a non-JR ferry at the terminal, so make sure you stand in line for the right one (it’ll be obvious).
 Here’s a screenshot of Hyperdia’s routing.
 Note that the train # and platform may change, so check the Hyperdia website or Japan Trains app the night before.

 Miyajima day trip attractions